woowacourse-precourse/javascript-baseball/docs/README.md

 - if the result is 'strike', return true

 Breaks $App.check, which is added and $App.input, $App.play Print Method, which is changed

+feat($App): end method

+Added new method 'end' to $App:
+- check if the player decides to re-play the game
+- if input 2, stop the game

+Breaks $App.end, which is added